-- 44. The Steuben County Supreme Court ordered that "the Legislature shall have until April 11, 2022 to submit bipartisanly supported maps to this court for review," and further ordered that it would appoint a neutral expert to draw new maps if the Legislature failed to produce bipartisan maps by that date.
-Id. at 18. - 45.
-Soon after, the Fourth Department of the New York Supreme Court, Appellate Division, stayed the Steuben County Supreme Court's order, allowing primary processes and petitioning to continue under the Legislature's congressional plan.
+42. The Steuben County Supreme Court ordered that "the Legislature shall have until April 11, 2022 to submit bipartisanly supported maps to this court for review," and further ordered that it would appoint a neutral expert to draw new maps if the Legislature failed to produce bipartisan maps by that date.
+Id. at 18.

+43. Soon after, the Fourth Department of the New York Supreme Court, Appellate Division stayed the Steuben County Supreme Court's order, allowing primary processes and petitioning to continue under the Legislature's congressional and State Senate plans.
 See Order, Harkenrider v.
 Hochul, No. CAE 22-00506 (4th Dep't Apr.
 8, 2022) (attached to Peluso Aff. as Ex.
 4).
 Two weeks later, on April 21, the Fourth Department reversed the Steuben County Supreme Court's holding that the new plans were procedurally invalid-but nonetheless struck down the congressional map as an unconstitutional partisan gerrymander.
 See Harkenrider v.
-Hochul, 204 A.D.3d 1366, 1369- 70, 1374 (4th Dep't 2022).
+Hochul, 204 A.D.3d 1366, 1369-70, 1374 (4th Dep't 2022).

 V. The Court of Appeals invalidated the 2021 Legislation and the Legislature's plans.

-- 46. On April 27, 2022-one week before the New York State Board of Elections' deadline to certify ballots for the state's primary elections-the New York Court of Appeals held that the 2021 Legislation was unconstitutional and invalidated the enacted congressional plan. - 47.
-The Court of Appeals explained that "the legislature and the IRC deviated from the constitutionally mandated procedure" required by the "plain language" of the Redistricting
+44. On April 27, 2022-one week before the New York State Board of Elections' deadline certify ballots for the state's primary elections-the New York Court of Appeals held that the 2021 Legislation was unconstitutional and invalidated the enacted congressional and State Senate plans.